TrivadisPF/soccer-demo/README.md

 ![Alt Image Text](./images/use-case-overview.png "Use Case Overview")

-The demo is based on some input from [this project](https://github.com/pascalhubacher/SemesterarbeitCASBGD).
+The demo is uses some material developed and documented by [this project](https://github.com/pascalhubacher/SemesterarbeitCASBGD).

 ## Prerequistes